Welcome to Blue Class - Year 4

 • Comparing and ordering mixed numbers

-• Converting mixed numbers to improper fractions and back
+• Converting between mixed numbers and improper fractions

 • Adding fractions and mixed numbers